paaco/sprite2asm/README.md

  * `-chXX`:
  convert to charset and charmap instead of sprites (bytes start at `XX`, usually `00`).
+ With multi color conversion, characters consisting of 2 colors (where one is background) that contain single pixels are still converted as hires.

 Options on the command line take priority over those in the file name.